 For general information about studying and living in the Netherlands, visit the website of the Netherlands organisation for international cooperation in higher education, the NUFFIC.

 Grants and Scholarships

-Applicants are strongly encouraged to begin researching and applying for sources of funding as early as possible.
-Erasmus University does not offer any grants, but there are various sources for grants and scholarships.
+Students are strongly encouraged to begin researching and applying for sources of funding as early as possible.
+For prospective Master students, there are various sources for grants and scholarships including:

-* Please note that tuition fees may be higher in subsequent years and that this information is subject to change.
+*Please note that tuition fees may be higher in subsequent years.